Create and manage Azure Database for MySQL VNet service endpoints using Azure CLI

 Virtual Network (VNet) services endpoints and rules extend the private address space of a Virtual Network to your Azure Database for MySQL server.
 Using convenient Azure Command Line Interface (CLI) commands, you can create, update, delete, list, and show VNet service endpoints and rules to manage your server.
 For an overview of Azure Database for MySQL VNet service endpoints, including limitations, see Azure Database for MySQL Server VNet service endpoints.
 VNet service endpoints are available in all supported regions for Azure Database for MySQL.

-- An Azure Database for MySQL server and database.
+You need an Azure Database for MySQL server and database.

 Support for VNet service endpoints is only for General Purpose and Memory Optimized servers.
 In case of VNet peering, if traffic is flowing through a common VNet Gateway with service endpoints and is supposed to flow to the peer, please create an ACL/VNet rule to allow Azure Virtual Machines in the Gateway VNet to access the Azure Database for MySQL server.